Carbon Ceramic Brakes Guide: What C/SiC Changes, and What It Doesn’t

 • Structural core: the composite body that has to stay stable when hot.

-• Friction system: rotor surface, pad chemistry, and transfer layer behavior.
+• Friction system: rotor surface, pad chemistry, and transfer-layer behavior.

 • Interface: hat geometry, hardware stack-up, and wheel clearance.